johnsonjo4531/typegraphql-relay-connections/docs/docs/intro.md

 ## Show Me Da Codez!! 💻

 The quickest possible example to show what this library does is the following.
-We create two GraphQL ObjectTypes using TypeGraphQL object types you can define that uses only what
+We create two GraphQL ObjectTypes using TypeGraphQL object types.

 ```ts
 import {